The Myth of the Happily Ever After: Recording

+The album was recorded and co-produced by Adam Noble, who had previously worked with the band on its 2019 soundtrack album, Balance, Not Symmetry.

 Release

-The first single, "Unknown Male 01" was released on 3 September 2021 and conveys "the hopelessness and darkness felt when we lose someone we love".
+The album was announced on 3 September 2021 alongside the first single "Unknown Male 01", after headlining Reading and Leeds Festival.
+"Unknown Male 01" was described as conveying "the hopelessness and darkness felt when we lose someone we love".
 Neil added "when you lose people […] it can make you question every single thing about your own life".

 Released on 20 September, second single "A Hunger in Your Haunt" was written as a "self-motivating mantra", born of "pure frustration".

 The 3rd single "Errors in the History of God" premiered on BBC Radio 1 on 21 October, prior to The Myth of the Happily Ever After's release on 22 October 2021.

 A combined music video of the two previously released singles was premiered on YouTube on 28 September 2021.